ignatiusmb/mauss.dev/workspace/content/routes/posts/hundredth-light-year/+article.md

 - stayed by me when others left
 - believed in me when no one else did

-every single one who has been part of my life — whether still present or long gone — *thank you*. after all, you've literally been a part of my life and played a role in shaping the person writing this now, whether through kindness, hardship, or presence alone. every encounter, brief or lasting, has left its trace.
+every single one who has been part of my life — whether still present or long gone — *thank you*. after all, you've literally been a part of my life and played a role in shaping the person writing this now, whether through kindness, hardship, or presence alone. every encounter, brief or lasting, has left its trace on my trajectory.